oatsvine/audiobook-toolchain/README.md

   * Prefer exact `speaker` name match.
   * Fallback to `default.wav`.
 * Expose `--voices_dir` and allow **per-chunk override** (e.g., `params.audio_prompt_path` in `CuedScript`).

----

-## Why a “toolchain”?

-Creative pipelines benefit from **manual review and iteration**.
-Graph or agents are excellent for distributed automation, but can hide state and blur boundaries.
-A toolchain instead:

-* **Surfaces boundaries** as directories and files humans see and can edit.
-* **Encodes contracts** via on-disk schemas, not in-memory nodes.
-* **Improves debuggability**: every step has a working folder and sidecars.
-* **Allows focused re-runs**: e.g., fix `parts/part003.txt` then run only `normalize → cue` for that part.

-You can still automate end-to-end (e.g., a `make`/`just`/CI job), but **the primary interface is human-driven, stepwise, and file-centric**.